 First Parish History

 By order of the General Court of Massachusetts, Harvard College was founded in 1636.
-A year later, because of the influence of Thomas Shepard, the college was located in Newtowne (Cambridge), where the students might profit by his evangelical preaching.
+A year later, because of the influence of Thomas Shepard, the college was located in Newtowne (now Cambridge), where the students might profit by his evangelical preaching.

 The Reverend William Newell was the first avowedly Unitarian minister, from 1830 to 1868.
 His immediate successor was Francis Greenwood Peabody, who had to resign because of ill health, but who later became a widely acknowledged leader of the social gospel movement.
 A longer ministry was that of Dr. Samuel McChord Crothers, from 1894 to 1927.
 Widely known as an author of familiar essays, he was also a preacher of rare quality who was able, in a simpler time, to attract a following from both the University and the Old Cambridge communities.

-Since the early days of Dr. Crothers' ministry, Cambridge has changed greatly.
-Instead of being a suburban community, separated from Boston by an hour of horse-car travel, it has become an urban center in its own right.
+Since the early days of Dr. Crothers’ ministry, Cambridge has changed greatly, from a suburban community, separated from Boston by an hour of horse-car travel, to an urban center in its own right.
 The Cambridge church is to all intents and purposes a downtown church.
 As an urban community, some of our membership fluctuates, and the composition of our congregation is varied.
 Maintaining the witness of liberal religion is a constant struggle.
 But to meet the spiritual needs of this changed and changing community is as great a challenge as any faced by earlier generations.